Using Word to Write your Thesis: Making a Table of Contents, Inserting Captions, and Cross-referencing

-In the last post I showed you how to make an outline for your thesis in Word.
-You should now have a document outline with a list of headings for your sections (maybe even a few sections filled in if you were feeling motivated to make a start!).
-From here, we can move on to:
+In the last post on thesis writing tips for Word, I showed you how to make an outline for your thesis in Microsoft Word.
+You should now have a document outline with a list of headings for your sections (maybe even with a few sections filled in if you were feeling motivated to make a start!).
+From here, our next set of thesis writing tips for Word move on to:

-- Learning to insert captions which will make compiling a List of Figures/Tables at the end a painless process
+- Learning to insert captions, which will make compiling lists of figures and tables a painless process at the end of your write up

-- Learning how to cross-reference your document, so that figures or paragraphs that you refer to in the body text are always numbered correctly, even when you move things around.
+- Learning how to cross-reference your document, so that figures or sections that you refer to in the body text are always numbered correctly, even when you move things around.

-When your document is properly laid out, generating a Table of Contents in Word is as simple as 1, 2, 3 (something my silly undergraduate self could sorely have done with knowing 3 years ago!!).
+When your document is properly laid out, generating a Table of Contents in Word is as simple as 1, 2, 3 (something my silly undergraduate self could sorely have done with knowing).

 With the cursor at the start of the document where you want to insert the Table of Contents: